chimmelb/fun-node-homework/readme.md

 Build this app as a Vue3 web page front-end talking to a NodeJS server.

+This project will have a few parts:
+1. A Vue3 web page that makes calls to...
+1. A NodeJS API server
+3. Unit test
+4. Documentation

+The one trick with NodeJS is the non-blocking I/O, so the ultimate goal is to respond to the request only once the db.js file has run its function (e.g. `.storePromise(seq)`).
+I would expect a valid string to take **1.5 seconds** to respond.
+This will look slow to the user.
+The response will be instant if there is a validation error, but will "stall" from the client perspective as the database call is running.
+That’s the key piece, that "storing in the database" needs to finish before sending the response.

+**TL;DR If the server responds to the client before the DB is finished, that is incorrect.**

 #### Web

 1. The initial web page will be a single page, with two *centered* inputs: